asiliskender/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be robustious, it can only detect the line in the Region of interest.
+One potential shortcoming would be robustness, it can only detect the line in the Region of interest.

 Other potensial shortcoming is cury roads and lanemarks.